Nvidia's supply snags limit deliveries even as demand booms

 By Stephen Nellis and Aditya Soni

-SAN FRANCISCO/BENGALURU (Reuters) -Nvidia's revenue forecast on Wednesday disappointed Wall Street, raising questions over whether the artificial intelligence boom is waning.
-But the answer, according to Nvidia executives, analysts and investors, is a resounding no.
+SAN FRANCISCO/BENGALURU (Reuters) -Nvidia's revenue forecast on Wednesday raised questions over whether the artificial intelligence boom is waning.
+But the answer, according to company executives, analysts and investors, is a resounding no.

-Shares of the chipmaker were up about 1% in premarket trading on Thursday after erasing earlier losses, while peers Intel and Qualcomm were down between 0.5% and 1%.
-AI chip rival AMD was edging higher.
+Shares of the chipmaker rose nearly 4% to a record high on Thursday, before falling about 2% in volatile trading.
+AI chip rival AMD as well as peers Intel and Qualcomm edged lower.

 There is no shortage of companies eager to create new AI systems using Nvidia's superior chips, and the world's largest publicly listed company is selling them as fast as its chipmaking contractor Taiwan Semiconductor Manufacturing Co(TSMC) can make them.